tnichols217/notes/APBiology/3/Notes/POGILs/Photosynthesis.md

 30. Cellular Respiration
 31. 31
 	1. Over time, the carbon dioxide will get used up and turned into oxygen as photosynthesis happens, as the carbon will be taken from the molecule
-	2. Oxygen will steadily increase over time as
+	2. Oxygen will steadily increase over time as it is the direct product of taking the carbon from the carbon dioxide
+	3. RuBP gets used and reused throughout th